Tres27/Java-Projects/README.md

 # Java-Projects
 In this repository I will have the different projects I have made with the help of the java programming language.
+All the projects were written in BlueJ.

 Project 1 - In this project I just wrote a Java program to print an ASCII art.